We, Us, Our, Flexciton – refers to Flexciton Limited

 You will receive marketing communications from us if you have requested information from us or have given your specific and informed consent to receiving that marketing.

-We use third-party providers, Wix and MailChimp, to deliver our marketing communication and newsletter.
+We use third-party providers, Webflow and HubSpot, to deliver our marketing communication and newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
-For more information, please see Wix’s and MailChimp’s privacy policies.
+For more information, please see Webflow’s and HubSpot’s privacy policies.

 You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and adjusting your marketing preferences.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us other than in accordance with this privacy notice.

 What we do not do with your personal data

 Flexciton will not provide your personal data, received in accordance with the terms of this privacy notice, to third parties (other than those specified within this privacy notice) without your explicit and informed prior consent.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.